 How can we interpret the data?

 Please take a look at the Understanding the Data section to properly understand how you can interpret the study.
-If you have more questions about the data or the report, please contact Cindy Southworth at 202-543-5566.
+If you have more questions about the data or the report, please contact the the Communications team at communications[at]nnedv.org.

 Is the economy causing more domestic violence?

 What other resources are available?

 NNEDV has several handouts that you may find useful.
-Particularly, take a look at these two documents: Frequently Asked Questions About Domestic Violence and the Domestic Violence and Sexual Assault Factsheet.
+Particularly, take a look at these two documents: Frequently Asked Questions about Domestic Violence and Domestic Violence and Sexual Assault Factsheet.